Creating your personal website using Quarto

 sites – check it out if you’re looking to go the {distill}

 route!
 Many thanks to Jim Gardner, who provided super helpful feedback on the flexibility of Quarto’s command line tools.
-And of course, much gratitude for all those who’ve shared both these materials with colleagues, online, etc. – it’s been amazing to receive so many shout outs as folks share their fresh new Quarto sites .
+And of course, much gratitude for all those who’ve shared these materials with colleagues, online, etc. – it’s been amazing to receive so many shout outs as folks share their fresh new Quarto sites .